 Tax is Paid Based on the Employee’s Location

 The key complication with doing payroll and tax for remote workers as direct employees, is that tax is based on where the employee is resident.
+In reviewing the most recent recommendations from Charles Schwab, this rule remains to be true.
+The key for employers is to remember to withhold taxes from out-of-state (nonresident) employees’ earnings.
+The state of New York, for example, requires employers to withhold state income tax from nonresidents’ wages.
 That’s the same as contractors, except now the onus is on the employer.
 In a traditional office all employees are based in the same country or state as their employer – they have to be, otherwise it would be an incredibly long commute!

-When hiring remotely your direct employees will often be based elsewhere.
-They certainly will be if you want to access the global talent pool.
+When hiring remote staff, your direct employees will often be based elsewhere.
+They certainly will be if you want to access the global talent pool and take advantage that many rural remote workforce.
 So you will need to establish a foreign entity in the country or US state where the employee is based.
 This is essential as you must comply with local labour laws and taxes.
 For example, a UK company who hires an employee based in Australia, must then arrange payroll and tax in Australia.
 Or a New York-based company hires a remote employee in San Francisco, so they must comply with all the tax liability rules in California.